hashgraph/hedera-mirror-node/docs/design/hip-631-virtual-address.md

 * Enhance gRPC APIs with virtual address information
 * Enhance Web3 APIs with virtual address information
-* Enhance the REST API to show an account's DISABLED or DELETED virtual addresses.
+* Enhance the REST API to show an account's `DISABLED` or `DELETED` virtual addresses.
 * Any sort of behavior based on the number of active/disabled virtual addresses.
-(The HIP-631 document proposes incremental capacity limits as 1, then 3, then 10, then possibly an unbounded number.
-For now, the Mirror Node implementation will just assume the limit is observed by HAPI/the consensus nodes, as it's really not possible for the mirror node to count how many virtual addresses already exist, when a new one is being added or deleted.)
+(See `maximum virtual address discussion in non-functional requirements section` of the HIP-631 document.)

 ## Architecture